-A new photonic biosensor can track oxygen levels in real time in organs-on-a-chip to ensure that these systems are mimicking the function of physical organs.
+A new photonic biosensor can track oxygen levels in organs-on-a-chip in real-time, ensuring that these systems mimic the function of physical organs.

-The biosensor is integrated into a 3D tissue scaffold during fabrication of the organ-on-a-chip, and oxygen concentration is regulated via the control of purging gas flow.
-The biosensor uses the quenching of palladium-benzoporphyrin by molecular oxygen to transduce the local oxygen concentration in the 3D tissue scaffold.
-Because IR light can pass through tissue, the researchers can use a reader, which emits IR light and measures the echoing flash from the phosphorescent gel, to monitor oxygen levels in the tissue repeatedly, with lag times measured in the microseconds.
+During the fabrication of the organ-on-a-chip, the biosensor is integrated into a 3D tissue scaffold, and oxygen concentration is controlled by controlling the flow of purging gas.
+The biosensor measures the local oxygen concentration in the 3D tissue scaffold by quenching palladium-benzoporphyrin with molecular oxygen.
+Because infrared light can pass through tissue, the researchers can use a reader that emits IR light and measures the echoing flash from the phosphorescent gel to continuously monitor oxygen levels in the tissue with lag times measured in microseconds.

 The biosensor was successfully tested in 3D scaffolds with human breast epithelial cells to model healthy and cancerous tissue.